A characterization of relatively hyperbolic groups via bounded cohomology: Proof of part of Theorem

 \begin{lem} \cite[Theorem 3.4]{pedro} Let $X$ be a simply connected complex such that there is a bound on the length of attaching maps of $2$--cells.
 If $FV_{X,\Q}$ is bounded by a linear function, then the $1$--skeleton of $X$ is a hyperbolic graph. \end{lem}

-The following theorem is a slight modification of the ``if part'' of \cite[Theorem 1.8]{pedro}.
+The following theorem is a slight modification of the ``if part'' of \cite[Theorem 1.8]{pedro}: we require the complex to be simply connected instead of $1$--acyclic, and we write $FV_{X, \Q}$ instead of $FV_{X, \Z}$ in (2).

 \begin{theorem} Let $(\Gamma, \Gamma')$ be a group-pair.
-Then $(\Gamma, \Gamma')$ is hyperbolic if there is a simply connected combinatorial complex $X$ such that \begin{enumerate} \item $\Gamma$ acts cocompactly on $X^{(2)}$; \item $FV_{X, \Q}(k) \le Ck$ for every $k \in \N$;\footnote{The modification consists in writing $FV_{X, \Q}$ instead of $FV_{X, \Z}$ and in replacing $1$--acyclic with simply connected.} \item the stabilizers in $\Gamma$ of edges are finite; \item $\Gamma'$ is a set of representatives of (distinct) conjugacy classes of stabilizers of $0$--cells such that each infinite stabilizer is represented.
+Then $(\Gamma, \Gamma')$ is hyperbolic if there is a simply connected combinatorial complex $X$ such that \begin{enumerate} \item $\Gamma$ acts cocompactly on $X^{(2)}$; \item $FV_{X, \Q}(k) \le Ck$ for every $k \in \N$; \item the stabilizers in $\Gamma$ of edges are finite; \item $\Gamma'$ is a set of representatives of (distinct) conjugacy classes of stabilizers of $0$--cells such that each infinite stabilizer is represented.
 This means that there is an injection

 (where $[H]$ denotes the conjugacy class of a subgroup $H$ of $\Gamma$) whose image contains all conjugacy classes of infinite stabilizers in $\Gamma$ of vertices in $X^{(0)}$. \end{enumerate} \end{theorem}